mbclawson/mbclawson.github.io/content/about.md

 ### Want to Connect?
 My full resume is available on request - feel free to reach out on [LinkedIn](https://www.linkedin.com/in/matthew-clawson-1b8b6b30/)!

-[^1]: I have a _very_ strong aversion to job titles found in the data industry.
-Just think 'data engineer' despite all the 'analytics engineer' titles you see.
+[^1]: Data titles are weird.
+You'll see 'analytics engineer' a lot but my work has typically mapped closer to 'data engineer'
 [^2]: You can read that as frantic Excel work.
 [^3]: You can read that as rearranging tools on a pegboard.